Tada-Project/tada/README.md

 Finally, you should open a pull request on the GitHub repository for the new branch that you have created.
 This pull request should describe the new feature that you are adding and give examples of how to run it on the command line.
+Of course, if you are not a collaborator on this project, then you will need to fork the repository, add your new feature, document and test it as appropriate, and then create a pull request similarily.

 We highly recommend you to provide tests along with the feature that you implemented and you should not break the existing test cases or features.

+### Test Tada

 To run the test suite for Tada's functions by typing the following in your terminal window: